Byrnesz/babyakja.github.io/_posts/2018-10-05-Kanye-Capstone.md

 __Models__

-_- Topic Modeling_
+Models were constructed for three main areas: Word Similarity, Topic Modeling, and Sequential Topic Modeling.

+_Word Similarity_ | Word2Vec

+To better understand the linguistic contexts of words used in Kanye's lyrics, I used a Word2Vec model to understand the words most similar to the most common words in certain topics.
+This help me identify areas to focus on and words most strongly associated with describing common themes.

-  - Latent Dirichlet Allocation (LDA)
-  - Non-negative Matrix Factorization (NMF)
+_Topic Modeling_ | Latent Dirichlet Allocation (LDA) and Non-negative Matrix Factorization (NMF)

 Five topics were able to be generated that classified each of Kanye's song into a different type based on vocabulary.
 The total number of topics was selected by evaluating the coherence score.

-_- Word Similarity_
-  - Word2Vec

-To better understand the linguistic contexts of words used in Kanye's lyrics, I used a Word2Vec model to understand the words most similar to the most common words in certain topics.
-This help me identify areas to focus on and words most strongly associated with describing common themes.

-_- Sequential Topic Modeling_
+_Sequential Topic Modeling_

-Finally, after identifying key words to review, I generated a sequential topic model that grouped songs by year and
+Finally, after identifying key words to review, I generated a sequential topic model that grouped topics across years to determine changes in vocabulary over time.

 __Takeaway__